 By then, it was lunchtime.
 We were brought to a roadside restaurant with an outdoor patio surrounding a pool.

 Kevin had started to get tired of tagine, and figured there would be more before the end of the week, so he got a cheese omelet.

 I was not sick of tagine yet, so that’s what I got.

 Very good, but the one the night before with the cheese was better.
 However, I don’t think cheese is a traditional ingredient, so I wasn’t upset.

 The afternoon was spent mostly in the van.
 By early evening, we started to see sand and camels, and everyone was getting excited.
 We had made it to Merzouga!

-Bam, cliffhanger!! 🙂 Tune in next post to hear about our experience in the Sahara Desert!
+Bam, cliffhanger!! 🙂 Read Part 2 to hear about our experience in the Sahara Desert!